 *Please note: since this initial posting of this recipe, some ingredients have been retested by Monash University for their FODMAP content.
 See notes in the recipe card for further information.

-Instant Pot / Slow Cooker Buffalo Chicken Chili: A Recipe Hybrid
+Low FODMAP Buffalo Chicken Chili: A Recipe Hybrid

 Lima Beans in Chili

 When you are eating a highly restricted diet like low FODMAP, you have to get resourceful.
 If not, you either 1) starve, or 2) end up eating the most boring food ever.

 The types of beans one can eat on a low FODMAP diet are minimal.
 Completely omitting the beans from chili is an option (and definitely one to consider if eating Paleo or Whole30).
 But, let's face it: chili without beans is definitely missing something.